 Second measurement:

-bust circumference This time, how to measure the bust circumference?
+the bust circumference This time, how to measure the bust circumference?
 Place the measuring tape around the fullest part of your bust, usually at nipple level.
 Again, the tape should be horizontal and not tight.
-Ideally, wear a wireless bra or nothing at all for this measurement.
+Ideally, wear a wire-free bra or nothing at all for this measurement.

 Calculating your size

 Once you have your two measurements, it's time for the bra size calculation France.
-The difference between your bust and underbust measurements determines your breast cup.
+The difference between your bust and band measurements determines your breast cup.
 It's as simple as that!

-The bra cup size guide: from A to F and beyond
+The cup size guide: from A to F and beyond

 - 13 cm difference = Cup A: A cup A corresponds to a small bust.
-If you have a band size of 75 cm and a bust measurement of 88 cm, you wear a 75 A bra.
+If you have a band size of 75 cm and a bust measurement of 88 cm, you wear a bra 75 A.

 - 15 cm difference = Cup B: The cup B is one of the most common.
 A 15 cm difference gives you, for example, a 90B if your band size measures 90 cm.
-The 90B bra suits a moderate bust.17 cm difference = Cup C: This enters the realm of generous cups.
-With a 17 cm gap, you need a cup C that offers good support.
+The bra 90B suits a moderate bust.17 cm difference = Cup C: This is where generous cups start.
+With a 17 cm gap, you need a cup C which offers good support.

-- 19 cm difference = Cup D : Women with a beanie D often need a bra with a bra underwire reinforced for better support.
+- 19 cm difference = Cup D : Women with a cup D often need a bra with a bra underwire reinforced for better support.

 - 21 cm difference = Cup E : The bust size generous requires special attention.
 Theunderwire and the straps must be wide enough.

-- 23 cm difference = Cup F and above : For cup sizes significant, the choice of a bra A proper fit is crucial to avoid back pain.
+- 23 cm difference = Cup F and above : For cup sizes important, the choice of a bra a proper fit is crucial to avoid back pain.

 Concrete example of calculation

-So, if you have 90 cm under your bust and 105 cm at bust level:
+Thus, if you have 90 cm under the bust and 105 cm at the bust:

 Explanation of bra cups from A to F